Sensory evaluation. What is it?

 The Merriam-Webster dictionary defines these two concepts as such:

 Appreciation is a favorable critical estimate, when used as a judgement or evaluation.

 Wine appreciation is a technical evaluation of the wine sample, usually with full disclosure of the varietal, region of origin, vintage, and price.
 This is the wine tasting approach that is mostly used in the wine industry.

-All this information enable you -the taster- to benchmark the wine sample against his prior knowledge of the varietal, or the region of origin etc. and to make comments about the sample perceived quality.
-However, All this information can bias your sensory experience, by creating high or low expectations.
+All this information enables you -the taster- to benchmark the wine sample against your prior knowledge of the varietal, or the region of origin etc. and to make comments about the sample's perceived quality.
+However, all this information can bias your sensory experience, by creating high or low expectations.

 Don’t read me wrong!
 Experts and wine professionals do participate in blind tastings, often during wine award competitions, in which most of the information is blind.
 However, most blind tasting I participated in provide some context or a theme to the tasters so they can calibrate their wine evaluation.
 Often, the varietal or region are disclosed.